department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/fry-scholarship.md

 template: 4-action-page-pending
 ---

-The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) provides Post-9/11 GI Bill benefits to the children and surviving spouses of active-duty Servicemembers who died in the line of duty on or after September 11, 2001.
-If you qualify, you may get up to 36 months of benefits at the 100% level.
-We cover full in-state tuition costs at public schools and up to $21,084.89 per year for training at private schools.
+If your parent or spouse was an active-duty Servicemember who died in the line of duty on or after September 11, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
+Find out if you can get benefits through this scholarship.

 <div class="call-out usa-content" markdown="1">